grahamjh99/VisionDrive/part-01/capstone-part-01-rubric.md

 #### REQUIRED
-1. Prepare a slide deck and host a 3-5 minute lightning talk on **2-3** potential topics for your DSI capstone project. **For each topic**, you'll need to define:
+1. Prepare a slide deck and host a 3-5 minute lightning talk on **2-3** potential topics for your DSI capstone project.

+For each topic, define all required areas:

+2. Topic 1
+   - Problem Statement
+   - Potential Audience
+   - Goals
+   - Success Metrics
+   - Data Source(s)

+3. Topic 2
    - Problem Statement
    - Potential Audience
    - Goals